PsychVault

 The 80-hour supervision requirement sounds straightforward.
 The rules about what fills it are more layered than most interns expect.
 Understanding those layers early — and documenting consistently throughout — is what prevents a shortfall appearing at the worst possible time.

 At PsychVault, our logbook templates are structured to help provisional psychologists track each category of hours separately and keep their records audit-ready throughout the internship.
+If you think something is missing, or you have built a better tracking tool in your own placement, become a creator on PsychVault and earn from resources that genuinely help other interns.

 Note: This article reflects general information about the 5+1 internship pathway and is not legal or registration advice.
 Requirements are set by the Psychology Board of Australia and administered by AHPRA.
 Always confirm your specific circumstances directly with AHPRA.